 BIOGRAPHY – The man behind the patch

 My name is Ronald R. Carter (aka RRR Carter).
 I was born near the shores of Lake Michigan.
-I spent my formative years in Madison, Wisconsin listening to the Beatles, Bob Dylan, and Roger McGuinn’s “Jolly Roger”, and writing my first lyrics.
-I played in several rock bands with my friends Bennett and Steve.
-While attending the UW, I met my partner and very first and only matey, April Tuck.
+I spent my formative years in Madison, Wisconsin listening to the Beatles, Bob Dylan, Stevie Wonder, and Roger McGuinn’s “Jolly Roger”, and writing my first lyrics.
+I played in the bands Notorious and The Fossils with my friends Ben “Sage” Neuhauser and Steve Johnston.
+While attending the University of Wisconsin, I met my partner and Very First and Only Matey, April Tuck.

-My maiden voyage was to Boston, Massachusetts attending Berklee College of Music where I received a scholarship for composition.
-I got into the Record Biz by driving the elevator at Strawberries Records and then interning for CBS (now Sony) Masterworks promoting such artists as YoYo Ma, John Williams (guitarist) and Andreas Vollenweider (winner of the first New Age Grammy).
+My maiden voyage was to Boston, Massachusetts attending Berklee College of Music, where I received the Richard Levy Scholarship for composition.
+I got into the Record Business by driving the elevator at Strawberries Records and then interning for CBS (now Sony) Masterworks promoting such artists as YoYo Ma, John Williams (guitarist) and Andreas Vollenweider (winner of the first New Age Grammy).

-The next port o’ call was Philadelphia, Pennsylvania to create displays for CBS Records of Bruce Springsteen, Cyndi Lauper, George Michael, The Bangles, World Party, Michael Jackson and others at various music retailers in Philly and South Jersey.
+The next port o’ call was Philadelphia, Pennsylvania to create displays for CBS Records of Bruce Springsteen, Michael Jackson, Cyndi Lauper, Pink Floyd, George Michael, The Bangles, World Party, and others at various music retailers in Philly and South Jersey.
 Subsequent ports included Charlotte, North Carolina and Alexandria, Virginia doing Radio Promotion for Chrysalis and EMI Records.
 Duties included getting airplay and handling interviews and meet-n-greets for Jethro Tull, Pat Benatar Sinead O’Connor, Was (Not Was), Robert Palmer, Queensryche, Gang Starr, Jon Secada, Slaughter, D’Angelo, Milla, Arrested Development and others.
-A highlight from this period was meeting my hero Paul McCartney.
+A highlight from this period was meeting my hero Paul McCartney!

-But New England was beckoning as April and I sailed to Vermont and the shores of Lake Champlain.
-There I became a Smuggler – starting my career at Smugglers’ Notch Resort.
-From Ticket sales and Snow Report duty (including guest-blogging on Hugh’s Blog/Views (which I still do) and becoming an avid skier.
+But New England was beckoning as April, and I sailed to Vermont and the shores of Lake Champlain.
+There I became a Smuggler – beginning my career at Smugglers’ Notch Resort.
+I started in Ticket Sales and Snow Report duty, guest-blogging weekly on Hugh’s Blog/Views (which I still do) and becoming an avid skier.
 I moved to Entertainment appearing in year-round Activities Events, managing costume character staff, and creating the short-lived, but fun characters Flatlander Woodchuck, Groovy Dude, and Farmer Joe.
-Around this time, I met my friend Greg and we performed as a classic rock duo called Jeffersonville Airplane.
+Around this time, I met my friend Greg Martell and we performed as a classic rock duo in Jeffersonville, VT, called… Jeffersonville Airplane.

 Then, I discovered a knack for writing kids’ songs.
 In 2002, I invented the still going strong character of the Friendly Pirate.
-Since 2010, I’ve released four albums of mostly original Pirate Music and Sea Songs for Kids (and Kids at Heart).
-I had assistance from Producer and Guitarist Andre Maquera and other musicians and friends.
+Since 2010, I’ve released five albums of primarily original Pirate Music and Sea Songs for Kids and Kids at Heart.
+I’ve had assistance making sound recordings from Producer & Guitarist Andre Maquera, Tracy Wolters, and other musicians & friends.
 Through online services and meeting people from all over, my music has been heard and purchased around the world.

-My third album The Flying Pirate Circus was in consideration for a 2017 Children’s Album GRAMMY™!
-Later in 2017, I published an illustrated children’s book also called The Flying Pirate Circus, which is based on lyrics from my songs.
+In addition to my 5 albums, I have published an illustrated children’s book called The Flying Pirate Circus, which is based on lyrics from my songs.
 The book was illustrated by the award-winning Nat Reed and designed by the award-winning Carrie Cook.